sudorob0/Scheduler-App/README.md

 - The reports screen will allow you to generate a report by selecting one or more filters.
 <br />
 <br />
-The additional report I created is
+The additional report I created filters the appointment based on the userID, so the employees can check their schedules for the day.